VasilhsVouronikos/W_Mark-v.1/README.md

   * Master folder creation (Many baches may be stored in the same master folder)
   * Establisment of a root save directory (all watermarked images within the folder will be there)
   * Creation of a split number (Meaning that for large baches we can parallelize the watermarking proscess by splitting the bach) - under development
-  * Creation of a default robustness parameter (a factor of the aythenticuty watermarking proscess)
+  * Creation of a default robustness parameter (a factor of the aythenticity watermarking proscess)
   * Selection of either marking or validation

 ## Image of the app